Mental Health Treatment

 Male and female youth accepted at MVJRC will be provided with mental health treatment as determined by the results of a mental health therapist driven assessment.

 Part of the assessment process includes an initial review by a multi-disciplinary Treatment Team and the development of a Personal Program Plan, which is initiated when the youth is being considered for placement.
 This includes a listing of identified issues and strengths, determination of risk level per the Ohio Youth Assessment System (OYAS), and both education and medication needs.
 The Millon Adolescent Clinical Inventory (MACI) is then administered by the mental health therapist to the youth.
 The MACI is an assessment tool which provides an explanation of the personality patterns of an individual, interpretive considerations, clinical syndromes, and both prognostic and therapeutic implications of treatment.
-A treatment plan is then developed to approach particular mental health needs, such as, mental health therapy for depression, grief and loss, sexual abuse, etc., as well as a possible referral to the program psychiatrist, Kathryn Benton, LPCCS, for a medication evaluation.
-The assessment and treatment process is performed by the mental health therapist assigned to the youth, either Albert Cowen, M.Ed/LSW, Amy Ward MS/PC, or Shannon Davis-Kaufman, M.S./LPCC.
+A treatment plan is then developed to approach particular mental health needs, such as, mental health therapy for depression, grief and loss, sexual abuse, etc., as well as a possible referral to the program psychiatrist for a medication evaluation.
+The assessment and treatment process is performed by the mental health therapist assigned to the youth, Amy Ward MS/PC or Shannon Kaufman, M.S./LPCC/LCDCIII.

 III.
 Treatment Planning

 Individual treatment plans are developed with the youth and the mental health therapist.
 Goals and objectives are established based upon issues and concerns identified during the assessment process.
 In particular, helping the youth to correct cognitive distortions (thinking errors) and supporting the youth to practice view behaviors that help to change negative behavior patterns is essential.